aws-samples/cfn101-workshop/content/intermediate/templates/nested-stacks/index.md

 ##### 2. Log in to instance using SSM Session Manager

-Verify that you can log in to the instance via SessionManager.
+Verify that you can log in to the instance via **[Session Manager](https://console.aws.amazon.com/systems-manager)** and select your region.

-If you not sure how to do that, follow the instructions from the [Session Manager](/basics/operations/session-manager#challenge) lab.

 ### Clean up